 Miele Refrigerators

-- Tested for 20 years of use, but only with proper maintenance
+- Built for long service life, but only with proper maintenance

 - MasterCool series requires specialized service knowledge